Everything PR News

 Why have Johnson & Johnson's bankruptcy attempts failed?

-J&J has tried three times to channel approximately 90,000 talc lawsuits through bankruptcy proceedings of a subsidiary — the "Texas two-step."
+J&J has tried three times to channel approximately 90,000 talc lawsuits through subsidiary bankruptcies — the "Texas two-step."
 Each attempt has been rejected by federal courts.
 The DOJ characterized the most recent attempt as "a textbook example of bad faith bankruptcy."

-Who are the current CEOs of Bayer and Johnson & Johnson?
+Who currently leads Bayer and Johnson & Johnson?

-Bayer is led by Bill Anderson, who replaced Werner Baumann in June 2023.
-Johnson & Johnson is led by Joaquin Duato, who became CEO in 2022 and Chairman in 2023.
+Bayer is run by Bill Anderson, who replaced Werner Baumann in June 2023.
+Johnson & Johnson is led by Joaquin Duato, CEO since 2022 and Chairman since 2023.

 Which strategy is more expensive — settle or litigate?

-There is no zero-cost path.
+Both approaches can become extraordinarily expensive.
+The difference is less about total cost than timing, predictability, and balance-sheet visibility.
 Bayer has committed cumulative litigation provisions of €11.8 billion (~$13.9 billion).
 J&J absorbs ongoing legal fees, individual trial losses, regulatory pressure, executive bandwidth, and reputation cost over an indefinite horizon.
-The total long-run cost of either approach is comparable; the timing and predictability differ.

-What's the biggest lesson for boards facing mass-tort litigation?
+What's the biggest takeaway for boards facing mass-tort litigation?

 Pick the playbook early and commit.
 The cost of strategic indecision — running both playbooks halfway — is higher than the cost of either committed path.